-The 2MASS Photometric Redshift catalogue1 (Bilicki et al. 2014) is an almost all-sky flux-limited galaxy sample of 934,844 objects in the photo-z range $z_p \in (0,0.4)$ with 90% of the sources within $z_p < 0.15$, and with mean redshift $\langle z_p \rangle = 0.07$.
+The 2MPZ1 (Bilicki et al. 2014) is an almost all-sky flux-limited galaxy sample of 934 844 objects in the photo-z range $z_p \in (0, 0.4)$ with 90 per cent of the sources within $z_p < 0.15$, and with mean redshift $\langle z_p \rangle = 0.07$.
 2MPZ is the most comprehensive all-sky sample of the Universe in this redshift range to date.
-It can be regarded as an extension of the Two Micron All-Sky Survey (2MASS, Skrutskie et al. 2006) Extended Source Catalogue (XSC, Jarrett et al. 2000).
+It can be regarded as an extension of the 2MASS (Skrutskie et al. 2006) Extended Source Catalogue (XSC; Jarrett et al. 2000).

-2MPZ was constructed by cross-matching 2MASS XSC with two additional all-sky data-sets, SuperCOSMOS XSC (Hambly et al. 2001; Peacock et al. 2016) and WISE (Wright et al. 2010).
-Photo-zs have been estimated for all the sources common to the three catalogues, using the ANNz photo-zsoftware (Collister & Lahav 2004).
-Highly accurate photo-z calibration was possible thanks to very comprehensive spectroscopic subsets of 2MASS, based on 2MRS, 6dFGS, 2dF-GRS, and SDSS DR9 (Ahn et al. 2012).
+2MPZ was constructed by cross-matching 2MASS XSC with two additional all-sky data sets, SuperCOSMOS XSC (Hambly et al. 2001; Peacock et al. 2016) and WISE (Wright et al. 2010).
+Photo-zs have been estimated for all the sources common to the three catalogues, using the ANNZ photo-z software (Collister & Lahay 2004).

+Highly accurate photo-z calibration was possible thanks to very comprehensive spectroscopic subsets of 2MASS, based on 2MRS, 6dFGS, 2dFGRS, and SDSS DR9 (Ahn et al. 2012).
 They altogether encompass one-third of the whole 2MASS XSC and provide a very complete redshift training sample, especially thanks to SDSS.
-The resulting photo-zs in 2MPZ are constrained to excellent precision and accuracy, with an overall mean bias of $\langle \delta z \rangle \sim 10^{-5}$ and random photo-z error of $\sigma{\delta z} \sim 0.013$ (see Sect.
-2.3 for a more comprehensive photo-z error characterization).
+The resulting photo-zs in 2MPZ are constrained to excellent precision and accuracy, with an overall mean bias of $\langle \delta z \rangle \sim 10^{-5}$ and random photo-z error of $\sigma{\delta z} \sim 0.013$ (see Section 2.3 for a more comprehensive photo-z error characterization).
 2MPZ is flux-limited to $K \leq 13.9$ (Vega) which correspond roughly to the all-sky completeness limit of 2MASS XSC.
-Within this limit, 2MPZ includes 94% of the 2MASS XSC objects.
+Within this limit, 2MPZ includes 94 per cent of the 2MASS XSC objects.
 The missing sources are mostly located in areas not suitable for extragalactic science such as regions of high Galactic extinction, Magellanic Clouds, vicinity of bright stars, etc.

-The incompleteness of 2MPZ with respect to 2MASS arises from the cross-match with the SuperCOSMOS and WISE datasets, which provide the multiband information needed to estimates photo-zs.
+The incompleteness of 2MPZ with respect to 2MASS arises from the cross-match with the SuperCOSMOS and WISE data sets, which provide the multiband information needed to estimates photo-zs.
 However, also the underlying 2MASS XSC is not complete all-sky, due to foreground contamination or confusion from our Galaxy or the Magellanic Clouds.
 In order to exclude regions with large incompleteness collectively called 'geometry mask', we proceeded as follows.
-We started by removing the areas in which either 2MPZ or 2MASS XSC are incomplete or contaminated, namely low Galactic latitudes $(|b| < 10^{\circ})$, areas of high Galactic extinction (EBV > 0.3 according to Schlegel)et al. 1998) and of high stellar density $(\log n{star} \ge 3.5, \text{ as de-}$ rived from the 2MASS Point Source Catalogue2), as well as made manual cutouts of the Magellanic Clouds and stripes of missing WISE data due to 'torque rod gashes'.
-We then used Healpix software (Górski et al. 2005) to pixelate both 2MASS XSC and 2MPZ preselected in the same way at $K \leq 13.9$ and with all these above cutouts applied.
+We started by removing the areas in which either 2MPZ or 2MASS XSC are incomplete or contaminated, namely low Galactic latitudes ($|b| < 10^{\circ}$), areas of high Galactic extinction (EBV > 0.3 according to Schlegel, Finkbeiner & Davis 1998) and of high stellar density ($\log n{\text{star}} \ge 3.5$, as derived from the 2MASS Point Source Catalogue2), as well as made manual cutouts of the Magellanic Clouds and stripes of missing WISE data due to 'torque rod gashes'.
+We then used HEALPIX software (Górski et al. 2005) to pixelate both 2MASS XSC and 2MPZ preselected in the same way at K < 13.9and with all these above cutouts applied.
 By comparing number counts for each pixel we identified the sky areas which are incomplete in 2MPZ with respect to 2MASS.
 The resulting pixels were then added to the 2MPZ mask.
-This procedure automatically limits the maximum resolution of the mask, as to have enough statistics for the 2MASS vs. 2MPZ comparison, the Healpix N{side} used was 64 (pixel area of ~ 0.84 deg2), which was driven by the surface density of the two catalogues of ~ 22 sources per deg2.
+This procedure automatically limits the maximum resolution of the mask, as to have enough statistics for the 2MASS versus 2MPZ comparison, the HEALPIX $N{\rm side}$ used was 64 (pixel area of $\sim 0.84 \, \text{deg}^2$), which was driven by the surface density of the two catalogues of \sim 22 sources per deg2.
 See also Alonso et al. (2015) for some more details; note however that the mask used there was slightly different than ours.